Kapendev/parin/README.md

 ## Installation

-This guide shows how to install Popka and its dependencies using DUB.
+This guide shows how to install Parin and its dependencies using DUB.
-While DUB simplifies the process, Popka itself doesn't require DUB.
+While DUB simplifies the process, Parin itself doesn't require DUB.

-Popka has the following dependencies:
+Parin has the following dependencies:

 * [Joka](https://github.com/Kapendev/joka): A simple nogc utility library.
 * [raylib](https://github.com/raysan5/raylib): A simple graphics library.